GlenKPeterson/Paguro/README.md

-J-cicle (pronounced "Jay-sickle", like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, and other Functional Programming benefits to Java.
+Uncle Jim (or **UnColl JImm** from Unmodifiable Collections for Java&trade; Immutability) brings immutable collections, a Sequence abstraction, and other Functional Programming benefits to Java.
 Fluent interfaces encourage you to write expressions (that evaluate) instead of statements (that produce void).
 Immutable collections are fast enough to make it unnecessary to modify data in place.
-J-cicle pushes Java toward Clojure, but keeps the type saftey, objects, classes, and C-like syntax that Java programmers are accustomed to.
+Unmodifiable wrappers for existing Java collections help you retrofit legacy code.
+UncleJim pushes Java toward Clojure, but keeps the type saftey, objects, classes, and C-like syntax that Java programmers are accustomed to.

 Migrating large code bases to another language is not always practical.
 This project lets you think about your code the way that Clojure and to some degree Scala programmers do, but still write Java.
-Java does not have the terseness or regularity of Clojure.
+Java may not have the terseness or regularity of Clojure.
-Its type system is not nearly as advanced as Scala's.
+Its type system is not as advanced as Scala's.
 But it can still provide many of the best aspects of both these languages if used carefully.
 This project encourages that kind of use.